terhechte/appventure.me-codebase/_posts/2011-12-07-fast-nsdictionary-traversal-in-objective-c.markdown

 </pre></div>

-Since sending a message to nil objects is allowed in Objective-C, this could would run fine even if one of the keys does not exist.
+Since sending a message to nil objects is allowed in Objective-C, this would run fine even if one of the keys does not exist.
 Instead, the main problem here is a visual one: due to Objective-C's very elaborate syntax, adding one or two more hierarchies quickly results in a very cluttered appearance: